29th Annual Conference on the

 - Technical Equipment Monitor

-Please direct questions about submitting proposals or questions of a general nature to: email@example.com and enter "2012-Women's Studies Conference Submission Question" in the subject line.
+Please direct questions about submitting proposals or questions of a general nature to: firstname.lastname@example.org and enter "2013-Women's Studies Conference Submission Question" in the subject line.